koachgg/Chat_App/README.md

-# Chat_App

-Certainly!
-Here’s a sample README file for your real-time chat application using Node.js and Socket.io:

 ---
 # Real-Time Chat Application

 Welcome to the Real-Time Chat Application!
 This project is a simple yet powerful real-time chat application built with Node.js and Socket.io.
 It allows users to send and receive messages in real time.